Vince14Genius/IPA-Keyboard-iOS/README.md

 ## To-Do List: Current Bugs

 - [ ] The bottom of "◌̩" is cut off (this is probably a font problem)

+- [ ] Haptic feedback is not working

 - [ ] If the user switched to this keyboard before using WeChat Pay, this keyboard replaces the system numerical keyboard, rendering the user unable to enter numbers for WeChat Pay's numerical field